exyleio/exyleio/docs/roadmap.md

 ## Beta dev

 Although adding shiny new features is awesome, we will have to release the game eventually.
-Once the game has enough feature to not feel incomplete, we will stop adding new features for a moment, and redirect all of our effort into squashing bugs and polishing existing features.
+Once we feel that the game is ready to be used by the players, we will stop adding new features for a moment, and redirect all of our effort into squashing bugs and polishing existing features.
-This includes cool graphics, nice UI, improved performance, etc. Once we've smooth out all the rough edges, we can finally deliver the game to the world.
-Once we make sure that everything is working smoothly, we can start adding new features again.
+This includes cool graphics, nice UI, improved performance, etc. Once we've smoothed out all the rough edges, we can finally deliver the game to the world.